Case Studies related to the Law and Economics of European Competition Policy

-It makes sense to attend the course “The Law and Economics of European Competition Policy” (Course number 6412) offered each winter semester, before applying for this course.
+Students should have attended the course “The Law and Economics of European Competition Policy” (Course number 6412) or an equivalent course.

 The seminar can be chosen by IBA-Master and MES-Master students.

-You have to register by sending an E-Mail to Dunsch@europa-uni.de until April 19th, 2016.
+You have to register by sending an E-Mail to email@example.com until April 8th, 2018.
 This deadline is also valid for all Erasmus / fx-students.
 Please use your Viadrina E-mail address if possible.
 Erasmus / fx students may also register via their private E-Mail address in case that the Viadrina E-Mail account is not set up yet.
 The point in time you send the E-Mail serves as one decision criterion whether you are in or out.
 In order to increase the diversity and heterogeneity of the participants a few places are reserved for Erasmus /fx-students.